-The end of Oliver Cromwell’s regime ended a dour, gloomy epoch in English history.
-Theatres were reopened, dancing was permitted once again, and other English revelries were welcomed back into society.
+The end of Oliver Cromwell’s regime closed a dour, gloomy chapter in English history.
+Theatres were finally reopened, dancing was permitted once again, and other English revelries were welcomed back into society.
 The people of England longed for a return to familiarity, stability, heritage, and the restoration of the monarchy.
 In a way it was not Charles II who reclaimed the crown, but rather it was the Cromwellian regime that fell apart.
-It invited the return of the king.
+The crisis invited the return of the king.
 After more than a decade of Puritanical religious extremism, the new Carolinian age hailed a rebirth of literature, science, the arts, and theatre in England.

 This was the era of Dryden, Farquhar, Vanbrugh, and Congreve; the reconstruction of London took place after the Great Fire under Christopher Wren’s capable architectural administration; and a Royal Society charter carried with it the promise of the Enlightenment under Newton’s and Hoyle’s orderly universe.

 Charles II was freshly returned from his exile in the Hague when he triumphantly landed in England in 1660.
 He was greeted amidst considerable fanfare extending from his landing at Dover to his processional route to London.
 Here was a man whose father was beheaded a mere decade prior, was twice defeated by the New Model Army, and forced to flee in disguise through the countryside, taking cover in trees and churches before escaping in a common fishing boat.
 This man was now welcomed back to his native land as the rightful king.
 In fact, the statutes of Cromwell were all discarded and new parchments now acknowledged Charles II as having been the rightful King of England since 1649 (the date of the regicide of Charles I).